I’m back with another #TravelTuesday post!!

 Moving inward onto land, you will be able to spot around 67 different species of plants.
 One of the protected species is the “obione pedunculate” an annually occurring sea plant that tolerates submersion under saltwater from various time frames.
 Due to this unique ability, the European Union has marked it as a plant of interest!
 If you want to spot it, look for a lush foot high plant with small spade-like leaves, growing on salty sediment.

 If you want to learn more about this side of the bay, there is an eco-museum right at the shuttle stop to get to the abbey.

 I love a good day like any other beach venturing tourist, so I promise when I say I’ve been to alot of beaches here in France.
 I mean a lot!
 So what makes the beaches along the bay of MSM any different?

-Due to the flat nature of the beach, there are many places where kite based activities are allowed, such as surfing and boarding.
-From the larger towns, such as granville, there are also boating, windsurfing and sea-kayaking, so if the beach isnt enough, you can splash out in one of these activities.
+Due to the flat nature of the beach, there are many places where kite-based activities are allowed, such as surfing and boarding.
+In the larger towns, such as Granville, there are also boating, windsurfing and sea-kayaking, so if the beach isnt enough, you can splash out in one of these activities.

 The beaches are for everyone.
 Up until “les grands vacances” in France, i.e. Summer holidays, dogs are allowed on the beach!
 From personal experience with Boss Dog, he utterly loves the beach.
 Not only dogs are allowed though, as horses are also permitted.
 In Normandy, there is a tradition of trotting races, meaning that many frequent the beach with their carts to race up and down the sands.
 It is quite a treat to see.